The Illusive Last Generation

 I

-would add the “apostasy” to the list, but I suspect it is already well
+would add the “apostasy” to the list, but I suspect it is well

-underway.
-The present horde of deceivers that continues to “tickle the ears” of
+underway even now.
+The present deceivers who continue to “tickle the ears” of

 Perhaps